appsmithorg/appsmith

 Fix

-Render the interactive nav item as a native <button> (or add role='button', tabIndex={0}, and an Enter/Space key handler) so it is keyboard operable.
+Render the tab as a native button (or add role="button", tabIndex={0}, and an onKeyDown handler for Enter/Space) so it lands in the natural tab order.

 <StyledMenuItem